apscandy/CAB302-Project/CONTRIBUTING.md

 No PRs means **trust and teamwork** are key.
 When in doubt: **Pull.
 Test.
 Then Push.**
 And always let the team know when you're pushing something important!

----

-✅ Let me know if you want me to whip up a matching Discord announcement too!